Movie review: Beauty, Beast and that 'gay moment'

 The irony, given the headlines, is that this remake is just too straight to stand out as its own beast.

-Kids today may like it, but not in the way the all-grown-up kids loved the animation. - 3/5
+Kids today may like it, but not in the way the now grown-up kids loved the animation.

 MOVIE: Beauty And The Beast